filecoin-project/FIPs/FIPS/fip-xxxx-v3-hamt.md

 The filecoin HAMT's pointer serialization can be modified to save 3 bytes and a small amount of de/encode time.
 Sub proposal `B` describes the more efficient serialization.

+The filecoin AMT does unnecessary Puts and Gets while doing Set, Find and ForEach operations.
+Sub proposal `C` eliminates these unnecessary operations improving performance of AMT calls.

 ## Change Motivation

-These are both unambiguous performance wins.
+These are all unambiguous performance wins.
 We aren't trading anything off we are strictly reducing ipld operations and serialization size which also corresponds to reduced gas cost.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Filecoin implementations. -->